Master of Arts in Montessori Education

 36 Graduate Credits

-This Master of Arts degree in Montessori Education is offered in conjunction with Montessori Accreditation Council for Teacher Education (MACTE) accredited Montessori Teacher Education Programs to prepare high quality classroom educators.
+This Master of Arts degree in Montessori Education is offered in conjunction with Montessori Teacher Education Programs which are accredited by the Montessori Accreditation Council for Teacher Education (MACTE) to prepare high quality classroom educators.
 This program prepares current educators to teach in Montessori public, private, and charter schools.

 Graduates receive a Master of Arts in Montessori Education from Sarasota University and may be eligible for professional certification through affiliations established with MACTE-accredited Montessori Teacher Education Programs.
 Through these arrangements, the degree emphasizes both practical online and field-based Montessori classroom learning experiences.
 Supporting this approach, course offerings incorporate a variety of distance education techniques supplemented by classroom based residencies.
 Students seeking MACTE certification also participate in an internship offered through the partnership institution training center.
 Each Montessori Teacher Education Program that has a recognized affiliation with Sarasota University has been accredited by the Montessori Accrediting Council for Teacher Education (MACTE), a U.S. Department of Education recognized accrediting agency for Montessori education.
 Please scroll down to view our list of affiliations.